MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-govern.md

 > - Any organizational scoping that was set manually on indicators that were created by Defender for Cloud Apps before the release of this feature will be overridden by Defender for Cloud Apps.
 The required scoping should be set from the Defender for Cloud Apps experience using the scoped profiles experience.
 > - To remove a selected scoping profile from an unsanctioned app, remove the unsanctioned tag and then tag the app again with the required scoped profile.
 > - It can take up to two hours for app domains to propagate and be updated in the endpoint devices once they're marked with the relevant tag or/and scoping.
+> - When an app is tagged as Monitored, the option to apply scoped profile will not be showing if the built-in Data Source "Win10 Endpoint Users" is not receiving data on a consistent pace for the last 30 days.

 ## Educate users when accessing risky apps